cabol/shards/README.md

 ok
 ```

 You will see the process tree of `shards` application.
-When you create a new "table", what happens behind
+When you create a new "table," what happens behind
 is: `shards` creates a supervision tree dedicated only to that group of shards that will represent
-your logical table in multiple physical ETS tables, and everything is handled auto-magically by `shards`,
+your logical table in multiple physical ETS tables and everything is handled auto-magically by `shards`,
 you only have to use the API like if you were working with a common ETS table.

 ### Playing with shards